 (≥102.0°F to ≤103.0°F)

-The frequency of other solicited adverse events (Days 0-14) are presented in Table 6.
-The rates of these events following Adacel vaccine were comparable with those observed with Td vaccine.
+The frequency of other solicited adverse reactions (days 0-14) are presented in Table 2.
+The rates of these reactions following a first vaccination with Adacel were comparable with those observed with Td vaccine.
 Headache was the most frequent systemic reaction and was usually of mild to moderate intensity.

 N* = 1,174-1,175